Falaise pocket: Encirclement

+Sealing pocket and German breakout attempts

+On 19 August, Canadian forces completed the encirclement, effectively sealing the pocket.
+In response, Wilhelm Bittrich ordered the 2nd SS Panzer Division to launch a relief operation from German-held Vimoutiers to the east.
+Coordinating with a final breakout attempt from within the pocket, the 2nd SS Panzer managed to re-establish communication, allowing several thousand troops to escape over the next day.
+An armoured column of the 2nd Panzer Division broke through the Canadians in St. Lambert, took half the village and kept a road open for six hours until nightfall.
+Many Germans escaped, and small parties made their way through to the Dives during the night.

-Having taken Chambois, two of the Polish battlegroups drove north-east and established themselves on part of Hill 262 (Mont Ormel ridge), spending the night of 19 August digging in.
-The following morning, Model ordered elements of the 2nd SS Panzer Division and 9th SS Panzer Division to attack from outside the pocket towards the Polish positions.
+After capturing Chambois, Polish troops moved northeast and occupied part of the strategic Hill 262 (Mont Ormel ridge), spending the night of 19 August digging in.
+On the morning of 20 August, Model ordered elements of the 2nd SS Panzer Division and 9th SS Panzer Division to attack from outside the pocket towards the Polish positions.
 Around midday, several units of the 10th SS Panzer Division, 12th SS Panzer Division and 116th Panzer Division managed to break through the Polish lines and open a corridor, while the 9th SS Panzer Division prevented the Canadians from intervening.
 By mid-afternoon, about 10,000 German troops had passed out of the pocket.
+Although a gap remained open, many German troops were devastated by air and artillery attacks while attempting to flee through what was described as a "gauntlet of fire and death".